sylviefau/SupplyChain/README.md

 # SupplyChain
-Repository for Supply Chain and Inventory Agents
+Repository for Supply Chain Analytics and Strategic Inventory Agents